nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ----------------------------------------------------------------------
 ```
-**(Step 6)** Lastly, before the `ScheduleCommand` object is discarded, the `FileManager#rewriteAllDaysScheduleToFile(dayList)`
+**(Step 6)** Lastly, before the `ScheduleCommand` object is marked for disposal, the `FileManager#rewriteAllDaysScheduleToFile()`
 is called to rewrite the `schedule.txt` file according to the newly modified application's day list.
 For more information
 on the file management, refer to this [section](#rewriting-the-resource-entire-file-with-the-most-recent-set-of-data).

-This completes the process of scheduling a plan for a particular day in WerkIt!
+This completes the process of scheduling a plan for a particular day in WerkIt!.

 ##### Design considerations for update schedule
-###### Day Object
+###### `Day` Object
 For the application, schedule is defined to be a 7-day workout plan.
 Days that do not have any plan scheduled
 would be considered a rest day for the user.
-Therefore, when implementing the creation of `Day` object, a total of 7
+Therefore, when implementing the creation of a `Day` object, up to 7
-`Day` objects at most would be created and be stored in the dayList with size 7.
+`Day` objects will be created and stored in the `dayList` (a `Day` array of size 7).

-Initially, if no plan has been scheduled for a particular day, the corresponding `Day` object would not be created.
+Initially, if no plan has been scheduled for a particular day, the corresponding `Day` object will not be created.
-For example, if no plan is being scheduled for Monday, there will be no `Day` object created for Monday and the dayList
+For example, if no plan is being scheduled for Monday, there will be no `Day` object created for Monday and index 0 of
-with index 0 will not have any `Day` object being stored.
+the `dayList` array will not have any `Day` object stored.

-If `dayList[0]` contains a `Day` object, it would mean that the user scheduled a plan on Monday.
+If `dayList[0]` contains a `Day` object, it means that the user has scheduled a plan on Monday.
 If the
-user were to execute the `schedule /update` command again to update the plan to be scheduled for Monday, the application
+user is to execute the `schedule /update` command again to update the plan to be scheduled for Monday, the application
-will update the content in the Day object stored in `dayList[0]`.
+will update the content in the `Day` object stored in `dayList[0]`.
 It will not recreate a `Day` object for Monday
 to store the new plan.

 <div class="button-container"><a class="button" href="#implementation">Back to Implementation Overview</a></div>